ktschroeder/Cloudless/README.md

 # Cloudless
-Cloudless is a lightweight, minimal-UI image viewer for Windows, built on Windows Presentation Foundation.
+Cloudless is a lightweight, minimal-UI image viewer and arranger for Windows, built on Windows Presentation Foundation.
 It's feature-rich, but visually quiet and minimal.
+Its advanced features are suited to advanced users and image/UI enthusiasts.
+It has been called "the vim of image viewers" (by me).

 - Load images from inside the app, or directly via filetype association.
 Navigate through images in the current directory.
 View and open recent images.
 - Smoothly zoom and pan in images.